Hypercubical manifolds in homotopy type theory: Homotopy type theory

 \subsection{Fibrations}

 Any type family~$F:A\to\U$ can be thought of as a fibration with~$A$ as base space, whose fiber at~$x:A$ is simply $\lapp Fx$.
-The total space of such a fibration is $\Sigma A.F$, which comes equipped with a map
+The total space of such a fibration is $\Sigma A.F$, which comes equipped with a projection map

 onto the base space given by the first projection.
-Conversely, any map $f:X\to A$ exhibiting~$X$ as a type over~$A$ induces a type family $\fib f:A\to\U$ which to any element $y:A$ associates its \emph{homotopy fiber} defined as
+Conversely, any map $f:X\to A$ (exhibiting~$X$ as a type over~$A$) induces a type family $\fib f:A\to\U$ which associates to each element $y:A$ its \emph{homotopy fiber} defined as

 which corresponds to the pullback